Pual2013/Pual2013.github.io/_pages/about.md

 To know more about me at [Google Scholar](https://scholar.google.com/citations?user=XLziKuQAAAAJ&hl=en).
 Any discussion is welcome via [E-mail](mailto: 911971858@qq.com).

 #News

 \[2024/01\] A paper has been accepted by TPAMI.
 CaRA for Zero-shot Fine-grained Image Retrieval

+\[2023/09\] A paper has been accepted by NeurIPS 2023.
+VAPNet for Open-set Fine-grained Image Retrieval

+\[2023\07\] A paper has been accepted by IJCV.
+SRGN for Fine-grained Image Classification

+\[2023\03\] A paper has been accepted by CVPR 2023.
+PLEor for Open-set Fine-grained Image Retrieval